 where

 is the survival probability.
 Since this equation expresses $Q_k(t|\x_0)$ in terms of $Q_0, Q_1,\ldots,Q_k$, one can determine these probabilities iteratively.
-We used this description to compute numerically the probabilities $Q_k$ shown in Fig. \ref{fig:Qk} of the main text and Fig. \ref{fig:Qn_surf2} below (the details of the numerical procedure will be described in a separate publication).
+We used this description to compute numerically the probabilities $Q_k$ shown in Figs. \ref{fig:Qk} and \ref{fig:Qn_surf2}.

 Alternatively, the evaluation of the $k$-th order derivative with respect to $s$, applied to the PDE problem (\ref{eq:Gs_PDEgeneral}), yields